quasics/quasics-frc-sw-2015/Arduino/RobotControl/ReadMe.txt

-NOTE: Must be used on arduino mega. type help; into the serial console to get a list of commands
+NOTE: Must be used on arduino mega in its current form.
+Type help; into the serial console to get a list of commands